code-423n4/2023-08-chainlink/docs/src/src/rewards/RewardVault.sol/contract.RewardVault.md

 ### migrate

-Migrates the contract
+This function allows stakers to migrate funds to a new staking pool.

-*This will migrate the unvested rewards and checkpoint the staking pools.*
+*This will migrate the unavailable rewards and checkpoint the staking pools.*

 *precondition The caller must have the default admin role.*